camtrees/camtrees.github.io/Info-for-database-admins/mapping-gis.md

 ### Here is a DBeaver Screenshot Showing a Map of Two Tree Locations

 There are two 'POINT's (rows 95 and 100) selected, thus the map will show only those two trees.
-Click the map image to see the full sized image in a new browser tab.

 <a href="../assets/images/website/dbeaver_tree_map.png" target="_blank"><img src="../assets/images/website/dbeaver_tree_map.png" alt="DBeaver map showing two trees"></a>
+*Click the image to view the full sized image in a new browser tab*

 ### The SQL Code Which Creates a Geography Point for Each Tree